GLOBAL MARKETS-Stocks and bonds slump, dollar hot as rate fever takes hold | Headlines

 The aggressive chorus from central banks lifted short-term yields globally, while further inverting the Treasury curve as investors priced in an eventual economic downturn.
 Two-year U.S. yields surged to around 3.49%, the highest since late 2007 and far above the 10-year at 3.13%.
 Yields also jumped across Europe.

-This all benefited the safe-haven dollar, which shot to a fresh two-decade peak at 109.48 against a basket of major currencies.
-The dollar hit a five-week peak on the yen and was last up 0.5% at 138.40, with bulls looking to re-test its July top of 139.38.
+This all benefited the safe-haven dollar, which briefly shot to a fresh two-decade peak at 109.48 against a basket of major currencies.
+The dollar hit a five-week peak on the yen and was last up 0.7% at 138.65, with bulls looking to re-test its July top of 139.38.

-Sterling sank to a 2-1/2-year low of $1.1649 as Goldman Sachs warned the UK was heading for recession.
-The euro dropped to as low as $0.99145, not far from last week's two-decade trough of $0.99005, but was last up 0.3% at $0.9930 European gas prices dropped on Monday, but those fears saw natural gas futures in Europe surge 38% last week, adding further fuel to the inflation bonfire.
+Sterling sank to a 2-1/2-year low around $1.1649 as Goldman Sachs warned the UK was heading for recession.
+The euro dropped to as low as $0.99145, not far from last week's two-decade trough of $0.99005, but was last up 0.25% at $0.9988 The Dutch September gas delivery contract dropped as much as 11% as Germany's economy minister said he expects prices to fall soon as Germany is making progress on its storage targets, with facilities nearly 83% full and set to hit its 85% Oct.
+1 target in early September

-Focus this week is on a three-day halt to Russian natural gas supplies through its main pipeline to Europe starting on Wednesday.
-"I struggle to understand the sense of sharp (ECB) interest rate hikes.
-The big problem is energy supply, and right now it doesn't look we can get out any time soon," said Carlo Franchini, head of institutional clients at Banca Ifigest in Milan.
+Supply fears pushed natural gas futures in Europe 38% higher last week, adding further fuel to the inflation bonfire as a three-day halt to Russian natural gas supplies through its main pipeline to Europe will start on Wednesday.
+German benchmark power prices, meanwhile, breached 1,000 euros per megawatt hour for the first time on Monday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)